michaeltg12/AskARM_Twitter/README.md

 file which should be in the main project directory.
 The user will need to have a key and token for the twitter api which can be obtained from https://apps.twitter.com/.
 The variables that will need to be defined for the twitter api are CONSUMER_KEY, CONSUMER_SECRET, ACCESS_TOKEN, ACCESS_TOKEN_SECRET.
-The user will also have to define the solr endpoints, the default endpoint is browser_0.
+The user will also have to define the solr endpoints, the default endpoint is browser_0, ds_info and db_table will be imported by solr_search as well.
 This application also requires there to be a running kafka server.
 The kafka server requires a zookeeper configuration manager to be running first, then the kafka server.
 The kafka server needs to have a topic called "tweets".
 Once this is running the python scripts for kafka producer and consumer should be started.

 ## Downloading Kafka
 The easiest way to install Kafka is to download binaries and run it.
 Since it’s based on JVM languages like Scala and